nabinyd/backend-15_days_challenge/README.md

   - Building a type-safe and efficient database interaction layer for the backend application.

 - **Key Takeaway:**
   SQLC automates query-to-code generation, reducing errors and saving development time.
 It ensures consistency between the database and the application code, enhancing reliability.

+---

+## **Day 5: Unit Testing CRUD Functions**
+- Created unit test functions for CRUD operations.
+- Ensured comprehensive testing for Create, Read, Update, and Delete functionalities to improve code reliability.
+- Practiced mocking and validating edge cases to cover a wide range of scenarios.

+---

+## **Day 6: Database Transactions and Deadlocks**
+- Learned about **database transactions** and their importance in ensuring data consistency and reliability.
+- Explored techniques to handle **deadlocks** effectively in concurrent database operations.
+- Improved understanding of multi-user database environments.

+---

+## **Day 7: Handling and Avoiding Deadlocks**
+- Gained deeper insights into handling deadlocks in databases.
+- Started learning strategies to **avoid deadlocks** for building efficient and scalable backend systems.

+---